anderslanglands/ustr/README.md

 ```

-# Testing
-Note that tests must be run with RUST_TEST_THREADS=1 or some tests will fail due to concurrent tests filling the cache or segfaults caused by concurrently clearing the cache.
-Note that this cannot happen in user code if you don't call the hidden functions documented DO NOT CALL.
-If you do, well you were warned.

-You also need to enable `--features=serialization` when running the tests to avoid some doctests demonstrating serde support failing.

 # Calling from C/C++
 If you are writing a library that uses ustr and want users to be able to create `Ustr`s to pass to your API from C, add `ustr_extern.rs` to your crate and use `include/ustr.h` or `include/ustr.hpp` for function declarations.